 I’ve been looking forward to trying some “straw painting” with the kids for a while now.
 I decided we’d give it a try in this straw-painting Easter egg craft.

 Before craft time I used an egg pattern I created to draw 3 eggs on each sheet of paper.
 (Need help to make a good looking egg?
-Try using 2 different sized small cups to partially trace for the upper and bottom parts and then connect together.)
+Try using 2 different sized small cups to partially trace for the upper and bottom parts and then connect them together.)

 To paint your eggs, dab some watered down paint (don’t get it too watery or it will race across your paper when you blow!) onto the edge of your egg shape and then use a straw to gently blow the paint in different directions.
-Try several colors on each egg!

 I think our eggs turned out pretty nice for a first attempt.
-I’m thinking an older child would have fun doing it, too, and be able to really control where the paint gets blown for some beautiful eggs!
+This craft would be great for an older child as well as they would be able to really control where the paint gets blown for some beautiful eggs.

 Looking for other preschooler Easter crafts?